tleruitte/big-apple-roll/design/README.md

 - Avatar
 - Hero image (cover)

+You can see how we use them on our [Instagram](https://www.instagram.com/bigappleroll/).

 We'll also need a color palette that can be used for the website, social media, and other promotional materials.

 ## 2. T-shirts